ti-cortex-m4/demo-java-virtual-threads2/readme.md

 To improve scalability using virtual threads, you should revise _synchronized_ blocks and methods to avoid frequent and long-running pinning (such as I/O operations).
 Pinning is not a problem if such operations are short-lived (such as in-memory operations) or infrequent.
 Alternatively, you can replace a _synchronized_ block or method with a _ReentrantLock_, which also guarantees mutually exclusive access.

-Running your application with _-Djdk.tracePinnedThreads=full_ prints a complete stack trace when a thread blocks while pinned (highlighting native frames and frames holding monitors), running with _-Djdk.tracePinnedThreads=short_ prints just the problematic stack frames.
+<sub>Running your application with <em>-Djdk.tracePinnedThreads=full</em> prints a complete stack trace when a thread blocks while pinned (highlighting native frames and frames holding monitors), running with <em>-Djdk.tracePinnedThreads=short</em> prints just the problematic stack frames.</sub>

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#use-synchronized-blocks-and-methods-carefully-or-switch-to-reentrant-locks)